dwkns/eleventy-plugin-console-plus/README.md

 **Console Plus** is a Eleventy (11ty) plugin that adds a shortcode for debugging your templates, objects, and data.
 It logs to your HTML output, your terminal, and your browser console—all at once, with beautiful formatting and deep customization.

+The HTML output uses a custom **Web Component** (`<console-plus>`) that provides an interactive, collapsible JSON viewer with advanced features like type labels, hover paths, and expandable nodes.

 If you've ever tried to debug collections or any other complex object in Eleventy this is for you.

 ---

 ## ✨ Features

+- **Interactive Web Component**: Uses `<json-viewer>` custom element for rich HTML output
-- Pretty-prints any value (object, array, string, etc.) in your template, terminal, and browser console
+- **Multi-destination logging**: Outputs to HTML, terminal, and browser console simultaneously
-- Collapsible, interactive HTML viewer with type labels, key paths, and more
+- **Advanced JSON viewer**: Collapsible nodes, type labels, key paths on hover, and expand controls
-- Handles circular references, functions, symbols, BigInts, Dates, and undefined
+- **Robust data handling**: Handles circular references, functions, symbols, BigInts, Dates, and undefined
+- **Security features**: XSS prevention, input validation, and malicious content detection
+- **Performance optimized**: Memoization, debouncing, and memory management
+- **Browser compatibility**: Fallback modes for environments without Shadow DOM support
-- Hide or replace keys to reduce output complexity.
+- **Flexible configuration**: Hide or replace keys, control output destinations, and customize viewer appearance
-- Works with Eleventy v3+ (ESM & CJS)
+- **Works with Eleventy v3+**: Full ESM & CJS support

 ---